Rustic Dutch Oven Apple Pie

 • Preheating the lid isn’t strictly necessary, but it helps the top bake evenly without overcooking the lattice on top.

-• If you cant be bothered with the lattic top, simply place a circle of dough of the apples and press the edges closed with a fork.
+• If you can't be bothered with the lattice top, simply place a circle of dough over the apples and press the edges closed with a fork.